Trump, Sessions & Mueller: All Of The President's Men

 The attack followed last week’s scathing interview with the New York Times where he said that he would have never hired Sessions had he known that he would recuse himself.

 It is unclear why Trump has not yet fired Sessions, but it may be because he is trying to drive the attorney-general out, whilst avoiding a fiasco remiscent of Nixon’s infamous Saturday Night Massacre.
-Instead, the president is trying to discredit Sessions by accusing him of prejudice: “So why isn’t our beleaguered AG, looking into Crooked Hillary’s crimes & Russia relations?” he tweeted.
+The president is thus now trying to discredit Sessions by accusing him of prejudice: “So why isn’t our beleaguered AG, looking into Crooked Hillary’s crimes & Russia relations?” he tweeted.

-If the attorney-general does eventually get sacked, he will be the third person from the Justice Department that the president has disposed of following Comey and Sally Yates.
-Trump clearly regards the office’s independence from the White House as an act of unforgivable insubordination.
+If the attorney-general does eventually get sacked, he will be the third person from the Justice Department which the president has disposed of.
+Trump clearly regards the office’s independence from the White House as an act of unforgivable insubordination: never mind that this is it’s purpose.

 So, what happens next?
 It seems that Trump wants to replace Sessions with a new loyalist who is willing to remove Mueller and quash the troublesome Russian enquiry before it derails his already chaotic presidency.
-But, such an appointment would have to be approved by the Senate which is likely to call for complete non-meddling into Mueller’s Russia enquiry.
+But, such an appointment would have to be approved by the Senate which is likely to call for a complete hands-off approach into Mueller’s Russia enquiry.

-However, perhaps Trump is able to sidestep this inconvenience.
+However, perhaps Trump is able to sidestep this thorny inconvenience.
 After all, once the Senate breaks for summer next month, the president can appoint anyone he wants as attorney-general until January 2019.
-According to the constitution, the US commander-in-chief is entitled to "fill up all vacancies” during this time.
+According to the constitution, the US commander-in-chief is entitled to “fill up all vacancies” during this time.

-If Trump does indeed end up getting rid of Mueller, a constitutional crisis could very well erupt:
+If Trump does indeed end up getting rid of Mueller, a constitutional crisis could very well follow:

 “Most lawyers say you cannot indict a sitting president even if he has repeatedly obstructed justice,” writes Luce: “If Mueller were sacked, in other words, no court would reinstate him.
 The same applies to Sessions, and as far down the chain as Trump cared to go. ...
 And, unless public opinion turns sharply against Trump, a Republican-controlled Congress is unlikely” to impeach him.

-However, none of this is able to hide the uneasy feeling that there is something very odious about Trump's ties to Russia.
-After all, he seems willing to do anything in his power to quash the enquiry, begging the question: what on earth is he hiding?
+Nevertheless, none of this is able to mask the uneasy feeling that there is something very odious about Trump’s ties to Russia.
+After all, he seems willing to do anything to quash the enquiry, begging the question: what on earth is he hiding?
 As the old cliche goes: there’s no smoke without fire.
-Moreover, if the president was completely innocent, surely he would want any investigation to get to the bottom of the matter in order to clear his name?
+Moreover, if the president was completely innocent, surely he would want any investigator to get to the bottom of the matter in order to clear his name?

-It doesn't help that Trump recently tweeted his belief that “all agree the US president has the complete power to pardon.”
+It doesn’t help that Trump recently tweeted his belief that “all agree the US president has the complete power to pardon.”
 According to the American constitution, presidents “shall have power to grant reprieves and pardons for offenders against the United States except in cases of impeachment.”

 At this point, one has to ask whether an embattled president can pardon himself if he is prosecuted for federal crimes?

 Although the high court has never weighed in on the matter, according to Jonathan Turley, a law professor at George Washington University, such a question “could easily go either way.”
 But, as the Supreme Court wrote in a 1915 ruling, issuing a pardon “carries an imputation of guilt” and accepting one constitutes “a confession.”